gorilla/http/README.md

 favor correctness of impemetantion over performance, and we believe this is the correct trade off.
 Having said that performance is a feature and `gorilla/http` strives to keep its overheads compared to the underlying network transit cost as low as possible.

+# Roadmap

+The roadmap for the project is captured as open isuses in GitHub.

+# Contributions and feedback

+Please raise issues and suggestions on the GitHub project page, [https://github.com/gorilla/http/issues](https://github.com/gorilla/http/issues).

+Questions and discussion can also be directed to the general Gorilla mailing list [https://groups.google.com/group/gorilla-web](https://groups.google.com/group/gorilla-web).

 # Technical information